daparic/qemu-arm/README.md

 ```
 git clone https://github.com/daparic/qemu-arm
 cd qemu-arm/
-# Do the necessary path adjustments inside activate.sh, then activate it.
+# Ensure that the necessary path adjustments have been made, then activate it.
 source activate.sh
 ```